AF-1/lms-ratingslight/README.md

 If you want to keep detailed track of your rating actions and don't need a playable list, I suggest you use the <b>log file</b>.</p></details><br>
 <br><br>

-I'd like to thank *mherger* for his invaluable support and *erland* for his plugins, a great source of inspiration.